![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 And I knew this road better than Jason, too.

-This gave me ample warning every time Jason decided to try something, allowing me to compensate.
-Twice I used the nitrous again to foil his attempt to jump ahead of me.
-In the speed range the road was now forcing upon us, we were almost exact equals.
+This gave me ample warning every time Jason decided to try something, allowing me to compensate so rapidly that it was almost like I was hooked into Jason's own nervous system; being alerted to his every move, at the same moment his own limbs got the signal.
+Twice I used the nitrous to foil his attempts to jump ahead of me.
+In the speed range the road was now forcing upon us, we were almost exact equals, performance-wise.

 But Jason was sticking to me like glue.
 Not tail-gating, but staying near enough to take his own handling cues from me, and thereby ride a bit on my own experience with the road to overcome his own lack of familiarity.

 Damn!
-If I could simply get out of his sight by a curve or two he couldn't ride my coat tails like that, and might be forced to slow down!
+If I could simply get out of his sight by a curve or two, he couldn't ride my coat tails like that, and might be forced to slow down-- thereby enabling me to widen my lead.

-But I already had Shadow's wide tires squealing like banshees on practically every single curve, and was being forced to use the nitrous here and there too, to match the V-12's power curve.
+But I already had Shadow's wide tires squealing like banshees on practically every single curve, and continued to use the nitrous to match the V-12's power curve, whenever Jason challenged my position anew.

 I needed a couple curves gap between us so he couldn't parasitically ride on my knowledge of the road.
 But how could I get that?

 Then it came to me.
-And I didn't have much distance left to try it.
+But I didn't have much distance left to try it.

 I'd have to time and position the move as finely as possible, in order to avoid a mess.

-Fortunately, both Jason and Penelope had so far performed as well as Reggie had thought they would.
+Fortunately, both Jason and Penelope had so far performed as well as Reggie had told me they would.
 So I was pretty sure they could handle my next move.

 I suddenly slammed on the brakes, going from roughly 100 mph to 60 in a couple seconds.
 In a spot where Jason dared not attempt a pass.
 I watched Jason intently in my 180 degree mirror as I abruptly applied the brakes.
-Jason's face expressed alarm, and he slammed on his own brakes in response.
+Jason's face showed an intensified concentration rather than alarm, even as he slammed on his own brakes in response (Neil by comparison seemed clueless in that moment).

-Then I floored Shadow and hit the nitrous to rapidly rebuild speed, then shut off the nitrous at 100 mph again, as I would soon encounter another curve.
+I next floored Shadow, hit the nitrous to rapidly rebuild speed, then shut off the nitrous at 100 mph again, as I would soon encounter another curve.

-I seemed to have at least maybe a 50 yard lead on him when I passed by the turn off for the off-road short cut.
+I seemed to have at least a 50 yard lead on him when I passed the entrance to the off-road alternate route.
 For he wasn't visible behind me.

 That'd been the point of no return.
-I now had no choice but to do my damnedest to prevent him from sighting me at all again until the store parking lot in Burnt Springs.
+I now had no choice but to do my damnedest to prevent him from sighting me at all again, until we reached the store parking lot in Burnt Springs.

-I stomped on the brakes to get down to 60 mph as we ran up on a very narrow two lane bridge crossing a river.
-The bridge had a couple bad pot holes a racer really needed to avoid.
-But if you had to share the bridge with a vehicle coming the other way you'd almost certainly hit one hole.
+I stomped on the brakes to get down to 60 mph, as we ran up on a very narrow two lane bridge crossing a river.
+The bridge had a couple bad pot holes a racer really needed to avoid, or risk contest-ending damage.
+But if you had to share the bridge with a vehicle coming the other way, you'd almost certainly hit one hole.
 If that happened, it was vital you not be doing more than 20 mph or so at the time.
+Shadow could drop from 60 to 20 in not much more than two or three car lengths (at least on a dry road, that wasn't extremely bumpy).

-The road at either end of the bridge made sharp curves, so you couldn't know if you'd be meeting anyone on the bridge until you were literally already on it.
+The road at either end of the bridge made sharp curves (and in opposing directions), plus was hidden from sight by terrain and foliage, so you couldn't know if you'd be meeting anyone on the bridge until you were literally already on it.

 I knew of at least another couple bridges much like this one within 30 miles of here.